2015 Art Competition—Discovering the Native Landscapes of Maryland’s Eastern Shore

 The Arboretum's sixteenth annual Art Competition will exhibit in February and March 2015.
 The theme of the competition—Discovering the Native Landscapes of Maryland’s Eastern Shore—celebrates the Arboretum’s mission of conservation.
 The Leon Andrus Award, in honor of the Arboretum’s first benefactor, will be presented to the competition’s winner.
 A second-place award will also be given.

 The deadline for submissions is Jan.
 7, 2015.
-Digital images of up to three pieces of art by each artist may be uploaded below or sent to email@example.com.
+Digital images of up to three pieces of art by each artist should be sent to email@example.com.
 Submissions should include title, medium, dimensions (maximum of 6 feet in any direction, excluding outdoor sculpture), and artist’s name and address.
 Works should reflect or interpret broadly the show’s theme of wild nature and landscapes of the Mid-Atlantic coastal plain region.

 The artists of work selected will be contacted by Jan.
 16 to submit the original art ready to hang by Jan 31.
 The exhibit will open Feb.
 3 and will run through March 27, 2015 with a reception on Sat., Feb.
 14 from 3 to 5 p.m.
 There is no fee for the competition, but artists are responsible for all shipping expenses.
 Selected artists may be considered for future exhibits at the Arboretum.